svaloumas/valet/README.md

 ## Configuration

-All configuration is provided through `config.yaml`, which lives in the project's root directory.
+All configuration is set through `config.yaml`, which lives in the project's root directory.

 <a name="usage"/>